Canon 1300D vs 100D

 - More heavily discounted: Has been around for much longer (launched in March 2013).

 The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons